codepath/android_guides/Drawables.md

 ### Vector Drawables

 These are XML drawables that can define complex vector-based images which can scale to support all densities automatically.
 This means using vector-based images, you will need **only one asset file** as opposed to an asset file for each screen density in the case of bitmap images.

-See the [[setup guide|Design-Support-Library#adding-vector-drawable-library]] to enable support for vector drawables for pre-Lollipop devices.
+First, see the [[setup guide|Design-Support-Library#adding-vector-drawable-library]] to enable support for vector drawables for pre-Lollipop devices.

+#### Creating Vector Drawables

 To create a vector image, you need to define pathData syntax which is located [here](https://www.w3.org/TR/SVG11/paths.html#PathData).
 This example defines the details of the shape inside a <vector> XML element such as `res/drawable/ic_heart.xml` with: